 You are responsible for:

-- recognizing the effect of lifestyle on our personal health.
+- Recognizing the effect of lifestyle choices on your personal health.

 Notice of Privacy Practices

 This notice describes how your health information may be used and disclosed, and how you can get access to this information.

 Our pledge regarding your Protected Health Information (PHI)

 We are committed to protecting the privacy of all health information we create and maintain as a result of the health care we provide you.
 Your "protected health Information" (PHI) includes information about your past, present or future health, health care we provide you and payment for your health care contained in the record of care and services provided by University of Massachusetts Dartmouth Health Services.
 The purpose of this Notice Is to explain who, what, when, where and why your PHI may be used or disclosed, and assist you in making informed decisions when authorizing anyone to use or disclosure your PHI.